jatinmehrotra/terraform_configuration-script/README.md

 # Terraform-configuration-script

-This repository contains bash script for configuring terraform with AWS provider when using **Roles** and **MFA**.This script incorporates error handling for null values of role ARN's and incorrect values.
+This repository contains bash script for configuring terraform with AWS provider when using **Roles** and **MFA**.
+This script incorporates error handling for **null value of role ARN's and incorrect values.**
 - Note  :- **The variables for this script are valid for current bash session.
 Need to rerun script if terminal is closed or new bash session is started.**

 ## Prerequisites